BlancoCheeseBot/PS5_loader/README.md

 ## Requirements

 - Windows 10 or 11 (64‑bit).
-- A jailbroken PS5 with a payload listener running in your network (Remote JS / ELF loader) and optional `klogsrv` for kernel logs.[web:255][web:259]
+- A jailbroken PS5 with a payload listener running in your network (Remote JS / ELF loader) and optional `klogsrv` for kernel logs.
 ## Usage

 1. Start `PS5_Loader.exe`.